yulonglim/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedTeachBook` will be initialized with the initial TeachbookDataState, and the `currentStatePointer` pointing to that single teach book state.
+The `VersionedTeachBook` will be initialized with the initial TeachbookDataState, and the `currentStatePointer` pointing to that single TeachBook state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th student in the Teachbook.
-The `delete` command calls `Model#commitTeachBook()`, causing the modified TeachbookDatastate after the `delete 5` command executes to be saved in the `teachBookStateList`, and the `currentStatePointer` is shifted to the newly inserted teach book state.
+The `delete` command calls `Model#commitTeachBook()`, causing the modified TeachbookDatastate after the `delete 5` command executes to be saved in the `teachBookStateList`, and the `currentStatePointer` is shifted to the newly inserted TeachBook state.

 ![UndoRedoState1](images/UndoRedoState1.png)